 Want to start a new exercise program?
-Some people exercise to improve their health, some to improve their appearance, and others to achieve specific fitness goals.
+Some people exercise to improve their health, some to improve their appearance and others to achieve specific fitness goals.

 Here are a few questions to ask yourself:

-- Is this something that I can easily fit into my day?
+- Is this something I can easily fit into my day?
 The easier the workout is to fit into your hectic schedule, the more likely it is that you will be able to do it regularly.

 - Is this activity something that I will enjoy doing?
 The more you enjoy the activity, the more motivated you will be to do it frequently.

-If are not a regular exerciser, the easiest place to start is by building increased activity into your day.
+If you are not a regular exerciser, the easiest place to start is by building increased activity into your day.
 Try wearing a pedometer and making it a goal to increase the number of steps you take in a day.
 Take the stairs rather than the elevator.

-You can start a walking program with one 10 minute walk per day, then increase the walking time by 2-3 minutes per week.
+You can start a walking program with one 10-minute walk per day, then increase the walking time by 2 or 3 minutes per week.
 After you have built a foundation of walking at least 30 minutes per day, you can increase the intensity by alternating running segments with walking segments, progressing to running the entire 30 minutes.

 Or if running is not for you, you could try cycling or swimming.
 If you want to meet new people and learn more about your activity, try joining a local running or cycling club.

 You can increase the exercise intensity by putting together a home gym with simple equipment such as dumbbells and resistance bands.
-Check out exercise DVDs for ideas of exercises that can be done at home with minimal equipment.
+Check out exercise videos on YouTube for ideas of exercises that can be done at home with minimal equipment.
 Or if you want to meet new people and get a chance to enjoy the great outdoors, try a group exercise class at a local park.